On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

-\paragraph{Our results.} Two intriguing questions pop out of this analysis.
+\paragraph{Our results.} Two intriguing questions pop out of the above analysis.
 First, is the independence of the query really crucial?
 Perhaps one could argue that the query behaves like an average operation, even if it is not completely independent of everything else.
 Secondly, one has to wonder whether 3-independence suffices (by using something other than 3\rd moment): all that is needed is a bound slightly stronger than 2\nd moment in order to make the costs with increasing heights decay geometrically!

 We answer both questions in strong negative terms.
-The complete understanding of linear probing with low independence is summarized in Table~\ref{tab:lin-probe}.
-Addressing the first question, we show that 4-independence cannot give expected time per operation better than $\Omega(\lg n)$, even though $n$ operations take $O(n)$ time.
-Our proof demonstrates an important phenomenon: even though most bins have low load, a particular key's hash code could be correlated with the (uniformly random) choice of \emph{which} bins have high load.
+The complete understanding we provide of linear probing with low independence is summarized in Table~\ref{tab:lin-probe}.
+Addressing the first question, we show that there are 4-independent hash functions that for certain combinations of query and stored keys lead to an expected search time of $\Omega(\lg n)$ time.
+Our proof demonstrates an important phenomenon: even though most bins have low load, a particular query key's hash value could be correlated with the (uniformly random) choice of \emph{which} bins have high load.

 An even more striking illustration of this fact happens for 2-independence: the query time blows up to $\Omega(\sqrt{n})$ in expectation, since we are left with no independence at all after conditioning on the query's hash.
+A matching upper bound will also be presented.
 This demonstrates a very large separation between linear probing and collision chaining, which enjoys $O(1)$ query times even for 2-independent hash functions.

 Addressing the second question, we show that 3-independence is not enough to guarantee even a construction time of $O(n)$.
 Thus, in some sense, the 4\th moment analysis is the best one can hope for.